MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 - If you're using Windows Admin Center to provision GPU-P, you must install the latest version of [Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) with the **GPUs** extension <!--insert-version-number-->.
 For instructions on how to install the **GPUs** extensions in Windows Admin Center, see [install the GPUs extension](#install-the-gpus-extension).

-- If you're using PowerShell to provision GPU-P, you must run all PowerShell commands as an administrator.
+- If you're using PowerShell to provision GPU-P, you must run all PowerShell commands as the Administrator user.

 - You must install the GPU device of the same make, model, and size on every server of the cluster.